 Scope insensitivity probably occurs due to our inability to visualize, or otherwise imagine, such large numbers.
 When we are not able to visualize a situation where a large number of individuals need our help, we must instead understand it at a more abstract quantitative level.
-This rarely triggers a strong emotional reaction on us, such as the one we get when we help some particular amount of individuals we can visualize.
+This rarely triggers a strong emotional reaction in us, such as we get when we help a particular number of individuals we can visualize.
 Importantly from an ethical standpoint, it has been argued that too little emotional involvement can lead to a failure to react.2 Because of that, scope insensitivity may contribute to non-optimal decision outcomes in situations where the goal is to improve the situation of as many individuals as possible.3 In fact, sometimes those decisions are very poor ones.

-In the original study that assessed this phenomenon, different groups of people were asked how much they would pay to save either a group of 2,000 birds, another of 20,000 birds, or one of 200,000 birds from drowning in ponds polluted with oil.
+In the original study that assessed this phenomenon, different groups of people were asked how much they would pay to save either a group of 2,000 birds, another of 20,000 birds, or a group of 200,000 birds from drowning in ponds polluted with oil.
 Assuming people’s intention was truly to help as many birds as possible, they should value each of their lives equally.
 If they were looking clearly at the issue, we would expect them to be willing to pay 10 times as much for the second group as for the first group, and 100 times as much for the third group as for the first group.
-In fact, the results showed that willingness to pay did not increase in proportion with the number of birds saved.4 On the one hand, participants were willing to pay $80 to save 2,000 birds.
-On the other, they were willing to pay $78 to save 20,000.
+In fact, the results showed that willingness to pay did not increase in proportion with the number of birds saved.4 Participants were willing to pay $80 to save 2,000 birds.
+They were willing to pay $78 to save 20,000.
 That is, 2$ less to save 18,000 more individuals.
 Finally, they were willing to pay $88 to save 200,000.
 Thus, only 8$ extra to help 180,000 more birds.
 That suggests that participants valued each individual bird less the more of them there were to save (4, 0.39, and 0.044 cents, respectively).

-One explanation of how scope insensitivity occurs has to do with how we often represent things in order to understand them, which is called representativeness heuristic (heuristics are ways to solve easily problems especially when we have to make a decision, due to which they are often referred to as “mental shortcuts”).
+One explanation of how scope insensitivity occurs has to do with how we often represent things in order to understand them, which is called representativeness heuristic (heuristics, often referred to as “mental shortcuts,” are ways to easily solve problems, especially when we have to make a decision).
 The representativeness heuristic describes people’s tendency to imagine a simple, normal example of the type of problem being presented to them, rather than picturing all the specific details of the case in question, which may be very complex.
 Like all heuristics, this is can be a useful mental shortcut, since it reduces problems to a more manageable size, thereby simplifying our information processing and decision-making efforts.

 However, as the example above shows, this mechanism can be inappropriate to use in many situations.
-In the example, people tended to imagine or visualize roughly the same thing, and so their natural empathy was stimulated to roughly the same degree by all of them (despite the significant differences between them).5
+In the example, people tended to imagine or visualize roughly the same thing, so their natural empathy was stimulated to roughly the same degree by all of them, despite the significant differences in the three numbers.5

 Scope insensitivity is especially problematic when it biases us away from helping animals in the wild.
 There is an astronomical amount of suffering constantly going on in the natural world.
-For example, the leading estimate as to the number of insects in the wild is 1018.11 A majority of these animals die a painful death in their first day of life.
-This amount of suffering simply dwarfs the one that we are used to dealing with or thinking about.
+For example, the leading estimate as to the number of insects in the wild is 1018.11 A majority of these animals die a painful death in their first days of life.
+This amount of suffering simply dwarfs any that we are used to dealing with or thinking about.

 In order to react properly to these magnitudes, we should be prepared to adjust our initial emotional reaction based on our more abstract understanding of the quantity.
 For example, we can try to imagine the largest number of insects that we can and then try to remember how much bigger of an issue it is than we can possibly imagine.